-The consolidated financial statements include the accounts of CRA, its wholly owned subsidiaries, and NeuCo, Inc., a corporation founded by CRA and an affiliate of Commonwealth Energy Systems in June 1997.
-CRA has a 50.5 percent interest in NeuCo, Inc. The portion of the results of operations of NeuCo, Inc. allocable to its minority owners is shown as "minority interest" on CRA's statement of income, and that amount, along with the capital contributions to NeuCo, Inc. of its minority owners, is shown as "minority interest" on CRA's balance sheet.
+The consolidated financial statements include the accounts of CRA, its wholly owned subsidiaries, and NeuCo, Inc. (NeuCo), a corporation founded by CRA and an affiliate of Commonwealth Energy Systems in June 1997.
+CRA has a 49.82 percent interest in NeuCo, which combined with other considerations represents substantive control.
+If an event causes CRA to no longer have substantive control, CRA would account for its ownership interest in NeuCo using the equity method.
+The portion of the results of operations of NeuCo allocable to its minority owners is shown as "minority interest" on CRA's statement of income, and that amount, along with the capital contributions to NeuCo of its minority owners, is shown as "minority interest" on CRA's balance sheet.
 All significant intercompany accounts have been eliminated.